-A subjectID based on information input by the LRA or TA, may be passed into the CA through the RA System of a Subscribing Organization as a fully formed UPN.
-The subjectID is included in the subjectDN as an (ou) attribute and may be utilized as a UPN structure in the subjectAlternativeName extension of Certificates intended for authentication, as defined by Certificate type in the Certificate Profiles document.
+A subjectID based on information input by the LRA or TA, may be passed into the CA through the RA System of a Subscribing Organization as a fully formed UPN with the Subscriber's verified email address.
+The subjectID is included in the subjectDN as an (ou) attribute and may be utilized as a UPN structure in the subjectAlternativeName extension field of Certificates intended for authentication, as defined by Certificate type in the Certificate Profiles document.